kscheltema/100-days-of-code/log.md

  **Link to work:** see screenshot(s) in my tweet @KobusScheltema.

                     ### Day 77 September 11, 2022.
  **Today's Progress:**  In Elixir I tried documentation, upon getting the same results i made a post on the forums.
+The solution is quite simple do not run **iex -S mix** command
  **Thoughts:** Sucks when your stuck and have no clear path forward in the present.
  **Link to work:** see screenshot(s) in my tweet @KobusScheltema.